hueristiq/xsubfind3r/README.md

 OPTIONS:
-  -d,  --domain            domain to find subdomains for -es, --exclude-sources   comma(,) separated list of sources to exclude -ls, --list-sources      list all the sources available -nc, --no-color          no color mode: Don't use colors in output -s,  --silent            silent mode: Output subdomains only -us, --use-sources       comma(,) separated list of sources to use
+  -d,  --domain            domain to find subdomains for -eS, --exclude-sources   comma(,) separated list of sources to exclude -lS, --list-sources      list all the sources available -nC, --no-color          no color mode: Don't use colors in output -s,  --silent            silent mode: Output subdomains only -uS, --use-sources       comma(,) separated list of sources to use
 ```

 **DESCLAIMER:** wayback and github sources are a bit slow.